Generate data insights on your dataset automatically with Power BI

 Now it's your turn.
 Explore insights by using the Supplier Quality Analysis sample.

 Choose the workspace where the dataset is located.
 From the Datasets + dataflows tab, select More options (...) next to the dataset, and then choose Get quick insights.

 Power BI uses various algorithms to search for trends in your dataset.

 Within seconds, your insights are ready.
 Select View insights to display visualizations.

 Some datasets can't generate insights because the data isn't statistically significant.
-To learn more, see Optimize your data for insights.
+For more information, see Optimize your data for Power BI quick insights.